 The name format of Issuer and Subject DN are specified in the certificate as referenced in RFC 5280.
-Moreover, CAs issuing SSL/TLS certificates MUST meet the requirements in Section 7.1.4 of the CA/B Forum Baseline Requirements for the SSL/TLS Certificate issuance, and CAs issuing S/MIME certificates MUST meet the requirements in Section 7.1.4 of the CA/B Forum Baseline Requirements for S/MIME.
+Moreover, the CAs MUST meet the requirement in Section 7.1.4 of the CA/B Forum Baseline Requirements for the SSL/TLS Certificate issuance.

-For SSL certificates, the Subject organizationalUnitName field is not included for Certificates issued on or after 1 September 2022.
+For SSL certificates, the Subject organizationalUnitName field is not included for Certificates issued on or after September 1, 2022.